Tennis Trailblazer Creating Path For Minorities In The Game

 “Seventy years ago, people of color couldn’t even play in U.S. national tournaments,” she told Oprah.com.
 “We’ve come a long way, but I would love for tennis to look more like America.
 Our focus is embracing players of all backgrounds and encouraging them to enjoy the sport of a lifetime.”

-Adams said the sport needs to have the minorities have success in the game, which helped tennis tremendously in the past.
+Adams said the sport needs to have the minority men and women have success in the game, which has helped tennis tremendously in the past.

 In 2018, Adams, who was named chairman of the Gender Equality in Tennis Committee, says she’d love to see the day when players are just celebrated for their achievements on the court.

 “I think we need to dispel the color issue of having to be the next person as opposed to applauding these athletes for achieving what they’ve done no matter what their circumstances are,” Adams told NBC News.